MSDocsCHS/WSL-pr.zh-CN/filesystems.md

 ---
-title: Working across file systems
+title: 跨文件系统工作
 description: Learn about the considerations and interop commands available when working across Windows and Linux file systems with WSL.
 keywords: [wsl, Linux, Windows, file systems, interop, across directories, mnt] ms.date: 09/27/2021 ms.topic: article
 ---

-# Working across Windows and Linux file systems
+# 跨 Windows 和 Linux 文件系统工作

 There are a number of considerations to keep in mind when working between Windows and Linux file systems.
 We have outlined a few of them for you in this guide, including some examples of interoperability support for mixing Windows and Linux-based commands.